 Simon deals with claims arising on death, contentious private client and traditional chancery cases including:

-Much of this work is dealt with in the Chancery Division including the District Registries as well as the Chancery List of the County Court at Central London.
+Much of this work is dealt with in the Business and Property Courts as well as the Chancery List of the County Court at Central London.

 Simon has a longstanding and broad property litigation practice and regularly appears in the High Court and County Court as well as in the First Tier Tribunal (Property Chamber) for Land Registration matters and residential property cases.
 Examples include: